 Hardware Verification Programme

-A six-day programme in Cambridge for experienced hardware engineers to work on AI verification, tackling trusted execution, tamper resistance, confidential computing, and auditable infrastructure for advanced AI systems.
+AI chips are being deployed in systems where nobody can independently verify what’s running on them.
+This is a six-day programme in Cambridge for experienced hardware engineers to work on that problem — trusted execution, tamper resistance, confidential computing, and auditable infrastructure.

 When